I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 The Best Way to Clean RV Water Stains

-The product I have always used is Woolite Oxy Deep Stain Remover.
+The product I have always used is Woolite Oxy Deep Carpet Stain and Odor Remover.
 I have tried others, but this one has proven to be the safest and most effective method of removing water stains from ceilings, drapes, carpets and even upholstery that I have found.

 I always carry a bottle of it when we travel so that if stains appear, I can deal with them quickly.
 Here is what I do: